rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 argument that should be connected to the return value using the lifetime syntax.

 Other programming languages don’t require you to connect arguments to return values in the signature.
-So although this might seem strange, it will get easier over time.
+Although this might seem strange, it will get easier over time.
 You might want to compare this example with the “Validating References with Lifetimes” section in Chapter 10.

 Now let’s run the test: